bhatiachahat/TerroristSoldierGame/README.md

 # TerroristSoldierGame
-To run the project, type in the following command and run on live server: bower install Flow:-
+To run the project, type in the following command and run on live server: bower install.
+Flow:-
 -Terrorist
    Terrorist can only login via terror@gmail.com.